-For C++, use the print command to display the value of an object, including inherited members and the value of data members in an object.
+Use the print command to display the value of an object, including inherited members and the value of data members in an object.
 Type casts can be used to interpret a base class object as a derived class object, or to interpret a derived class object as a base class object.
-To interpret a base class type object as the derived type, use the print command.
+To interpret a base class type object as the derived type, use the last form of the print command.